 Of all the major clubs in world football, Paris Saint-Germain are one of most recently formed, the merger of Paris FC and Stade Saint-Germain creating the new club in 1970.
 The first crest was a blue football with a red ship in one of the panels, the ship being one of the symbols on the city's coat of arms.

-It wasn’t long before PSG were having to think up a new crest, Paris FC splitting away from the club that only two years earlier they’d help form.
-So, in 1972, PSG retained their name but changed their crest, coming up with the first version of their now iconic Eiffel Tower design.
-As well as the striking blue, red and white colours that formed the city’s most iconic landmark, the new PSG crest also featured a fleur-de-lys and a cradle, both of which were taken from the coat of arms of the commune of Saint-Germain-en-Laye, a nod to the original Stade Saint-Germain club.
+It wasn't long before Paris Saint-Germain were having to think up a new crest, Paris FC splitting away from the club that only two years earlier they'd help form.
+So, in 1972, Paris Saint-Germain retained their name but changed their crest, coming up with the first version of their now iconic Eiffel Tower design.
+As well as the striking blue, red and white colours that formed the city's most iconic landmark, the new Paris Saint-Germain crest also featured a fleur-de-lys and a cradle, both of which were taken from the coat of arms of the commune of Saint-Germain-en-Laye, a nod to the original Stade Saint-Germain club.

 Next up, in 1982, was a really unusual addition to a football crest - the club's stadium.
 Yes, someone came up with the novel idea of adding the Parc des Princes to the design, positioning it below the previous logo to create a new one.

 It probably shouldn't have worked, but it kind of did!

 Another unusual change to the Paris Saint-Germain crest took place in 1986.
 The city of Paris was bidding to host the 1992 Olympics, so, in order to show solidarity and support, the club decided to temporarily adopt the official logo on their shirts.
 Then, the following season, 1986-87, Paris Saint-Germain changed their crest so it closely resembled the Eiffel Tower graphic that had been used in the Olympic bid.

 Paris Saint-Germain Crest 1990 to 1992